The Top Five Assumptions About English Language Learners and How to Challenge Them

 As soon as I entered my classroom for the first time, one of my initial assumptions was immediately shattered.
 I had assumed that most English language learners were motivated and interested.
 Amidst the friendly and polite smiles and hellos, I couldn’t help but notice a student slumped in the corner with an ‘end of the world’ expression on his face.
 I recognised that posture and expression instantly…he just didn’t want to be there at all!
 I have encountered this kind of student many times.
-He or she will often describe their feels about learning English by using phrases such as: ‘I must study’, ‘I can’t speak’ and ‘I hate English’.
+He or she will often describe their feelings about learning English by using phrases such as: ‘I must study’, ‘I can’t speak’ and ‘I hate English’.
 I have found that most do not hate English.
 It’s just that they have not been encouraged to engage in the right way.
 With such students, our role is to create positive experiences to replace negative ones.
 To do this, we must overcome another common assumption...

 This is a huge learning point.
 We need to remember we are dealing with individuals rather than a collective group with different interests and abilities.
 It is all about trying to find out what sparks everyone's interest and what will motivate them to engage and learn.